syncfusion-content/javascript-docs/js/Installation-and-Deployment.md

 * assets
 * Src

-(installed location)\Syncfusion\Essential Studio\{{ site.releaseversion }}\ JavaScript\
+`(installed location)\Syncfusion\Essential Studio\{{ site.releaseversion }}\ JavaScript\`

-> **Tip:** If you have installed the Essential Studio package within `C:\Program Files (x86)`, then navigate to the below location,
-> C:\Program Files (x86)</b>\Syncfusion\Essential Studio\{{ site.releaseversion }}\JavaScript\
+_If you have installed the Essential Studio package within `C:\Program Files (x86)`, then navigate to the below location, C:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\JavaScript\_

 ##### assets

-The `assets` folder contains of all the minified versions of the external scripts, common scripts, Style sheets and TypeScript files under their corresponding folders.
+The `assets` folder contains all the minified versions of the external scripts, common scripts, style sheets and TypeScript files under their corresponding folders.

-  * Css
-  * External
-  * Scripts
-  * TypeScript

-The Style sheets required for supporting the theme and styling of the Syncfusion components (both mobile and web) are available in a minified format within the `css` folder.
-The css folder is again sub-categorized into mobile and web where all the mobile related css files are present within the `mobile` folder and all those related to web components are availed within the `web` folder.
+  * Css - contains the style sheets for mobile and web components.

-The `external` folder contains the external dependency files such as jquery, jquery.easing, jsrender, Culture files and other third-party script files.
+  * External - contains the external dependency files such as jquery, jquery.easing and etc.

-The `scripts` folder includes all the Syncfusion components UI scripts in the minified format for both web and mobile components.
+  * Scripts - includes all the necessary scripts for Syncfusion Essential JS components.

-The `TypeScript` folder includes the default type-definition file `ej.widgets.all.d.ts` for the purpose of supporting classes, modules, strong-type checking during compile time itself and also provides IntelliSense support within the JavaScript environment.
+  * TypeScript - includes the default type-definition file `ej.widgets.all.d.ts`.

 ##### Src

 This folder contains the sub-folder namely `assets-src`, which includes all the non-minified versions of the Scripts and style sheets separately for all the individual Syncfusion widgets.

-The same folders whichever available within the assets folder (namely css, external, scripts, typescript) are made available within the assets-src folder too, but in the **non-minified** format, which can be used for performing any customization or debugging purpose.
+The same folders whichever available within the assets folder (namely css, external, scripts, typescript) are made available within the assets-src folder too, but in the **uncompressed** format, which can be used for performing any customization or debugging purpose.

-The location under where these non-minified files are available are as follows,
+The location under where these uncompressed files are available are as follows,

-(installed location)</b>\Syncfusion\Essential Studio\{{ site.releaseversion }}\ JavaScript\Src\assets-src
+`(installed location)\Syncfusion\Essential Studio\{{ site.releaseversion }}\JavaScript\Src\assets-src`

-> **Tip:** If you have installed the Essential Studio package within `C:\Program Files (x86)`, then navigate to the below location,
-> C:\Program Files (x86)</b>\Syncfusion\Essential Studio\{{ site.releaseversion }}\JavaScript\Src\assets-src
+_If you have installed the Essential Studio package within `C:\Program Files (x86)`, then navigate to the below location,C:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\JavaScript\Src\assets-src_

-## For MAC and Linux OS Users
+## For Mac and Linux OS Users

-For **MAC OS** and **Linux** users, we are providing a zip folder instead of .exe file, which includes the following main folders (no installation needed) –
+For **Mac** and **Linux** OS users, we are providing a zip folder instead of .exe file, which includes the following main folders (no installation needed) –

 **Assets** – It contains all the Essential JavaScript scripts and CSS as mentioned previously.

 **External** – It includes the external jQuery dependencies, culture files and other third-party scripts.

-**Samples** – This folder contains samples of all the Syncfusion JavaScript controls.
-The user can directly open the html sample page in any of the browser to view the output.
+**Samples** – This folder contains samples of all the Syncfusion Essential JS widgets.

 It also includes other folders namely Release Notes, License Agreement and Read Me.
 The control creation will be same as described in the [Control Initialization](/js/control-initialization) section (Here, the scripts and style sheets are needed to be referred from the **Assets** folder into their respective `HTML` pages).

->  **Note:** The **MAC** and **Linux** users cannot be make use of the **Reporting and Business Intelligence** controls, as it needs assembly reference to be included in the application.
+>  **Note:** The **Mac** and **Linux** users cannot be make use of the **Reporting and Business Intelligence** controls, as it needs assembly reference to be included in the application.
 Due to the installation of .exe is not supported in those two OS (the assembly libraries required for the Reporting & BI controls are not available in the system), we provide only the zip folder containing the JavaScript related scripts, style sheets and samples.
 >  Also, the exporting functionality available in some of the JavaScript widgets will not work here, due to the .NET assembly dependency.